sg893052/sonic-buildimage/build_infrastructure/Enterprise_SONiC_Feature_Framework.md

   - /etc/sonic/init_cfg.json
   - Include exclude docker containers from the installer
 - Ensure that all supported packages combinations compile and work
-- Ensure that the unbranded image *sonic-broadcom.bin* can be compiled when the *src/broadcom-exclusive* directory is removed.
+- Ensure that the unbranded image *sonic-broadcom.bin* can be compiled when the *src/broadcom-exclusive* and *src/broadcom-proprietary* directory is removed.
 It must boot fine and also have all optional features available outside the *broadcom-exclusive* repo enabled